JacksonKaunismaa/transcriber/README.md

 ## Quickshell Bar Widget (Optional)

-If you use [Quickshell](https://quickshell.outfoxxed.me/) with the ii config, you can add a status indicator to your bar that shows whether the transcriber is running.
+For Hyprland users with [Quickshell](https://quickshell.outfoxxed.me/) using the [end-4/dots-hyprland](https://github.com/end-4/dots-hyprland) config, you can add a status indicator to your bar.

-### Installation

 ```bash
 ./scripts/install_widget.sh
 ```

-This creates a symlink from `bar/TranscriberStatus.qml` to your Quickshell bar config.
+This adds a TranscriberStatus widget to your bar:

-### Widget Features

 - **Gray** - Transcriber is off
 - **Green** - Transcriber is running
-- **Orange** - Transcriber is running but mic is muted
+- **Orange** - Running but mic is muted
 - **Click** - Toggle transcriber on/off

-After installing, restart Quickshell: `qs reload`
+Restart Quickshell after installing: `qs reload`

 ## How It Works

 ### Keyboard Automation

-The tool uses a **robust multi-method keyboard typing system** that automatically detects and uses the best available method for your system:

-**Priority order:**
-1. **wtype** (Wayland) - Most reliable for modern Linux systems
-2. **xdotool** (X11) - Standard for traditional X11 systems
-3. **ydotool** (Wayland fallback) - Alternative Wayland option
-4. **pynput** (Python library) - Cross-platform fallback
-5. **Clipboard** - Last resort (copies text instead of typing)

-The system automatically detects your display server (Wayland vs X11) and selects the appropriate tool.
-If one method fails, it provides clear instructions on what to install.
+The tool detects your display server and uses:
+- **wtype** on Wayland
+- **xdotool** on X11

+If typing fails, transcriptions are still saved to the log files.

 ### File Logging